TeamFightingICE/FightingICE/DareFightingICE/README.md

 <a href="https://sdgs.un.org/goals/goal10" target="_blank"><img src="E_GIF_10.gif" width="150" ></a>
 </p>

-Welcome to the <b>DareFightingICE project</b>.
+Welcome to the <b>DareFightingICE</b> project.
 This project is our way of including one of the most ignored group of players when it comes to video games.
-As a part of this project, there are two competitions where you are invited to develop an AI and/or design a sound design for Java-based DareFightingICE, FightingICE with an enhanced sound design where we define a sound design as a set of sound effects combined with the source code that implements their timing-control algorithm.
+As a part of this project, there are two associated competitions where you are invited to develop an AI and/or design a sound design for Java-based DareFightingICE, FightingICE with an enhanced sound design where we define a sound design as a set of sound effects combined with the source code that implements their timing-control algorithm.
 FightingICE itself had been successfully used in a fighting game AI competition launched in 2013 and from 2014 to 2021 as an official competition at IEEE CIG/CoG.
 In <a href="https://ieee-cog.org/2022/" target="_blank">CoG 2022</a> and <a href="https://2023.ieee-cog.org/" target="_blank">CoG 2023</a>, there were two tracks under one competition, but starting from <a href="https://2024.ieee-cog.org/" target="_blank">CoG 2024</a>, those tracks have become two independent competitions.
 Again, you are invited to submit an AI capable of operating with only sound input information or/and a sound design for visually impaired players.
 <div align="center">